Thousands of Cannabis Convictions Pardoned in Maryland

 As the press release noted, the executive order will not release anyone from prison and is not an expungement of offenses on record, though individuals can file for an expungement to remove convictions from public record.
 No action needs to be taken to obtain the pardon, but certain criteria need to be met in order to be eligible.

-With this order, Massachusetts has become the most recent state pardoning cannabis convictions, nine other states having already issued pardons of their own (3).
+With this order, Maryland has become the most recent state pardoning cannabis convictions, nine other states having already issued pardons of their own (3).
 For example, on March 13, 2024, a press release from Massachusetts Governor Maura Healey announced the one-time pardoning of potentially hundreds of thousands of misdemeanor cannabis charges in the state (4).
 Specifically, convictions of state court misdemeanor possession of cannabis convictions —also known as possession of a “Class D substance” —before March 13, 2024, are the only convictions eligible for this pardon.
 “We’re taking this nation-leading action as part of our commitment to using the clemency process to advance fairness and equity in our criminal justice system,” Governor Healey had stated in the press release.

 References